 Amber Day is the author of Satire and Dissent: Interventions in Contemporary Political Debate.
 She has articles in Social Research, Popular Communication, The International Journal of Communication, The Electronic Journal of Communication, Communicazione Politica, and the anthology Satire TV: Politics and Comedy in the Post Network Era.

-Janet Dean writes and teaches about American literature, literary and social protest, women writers, and Native American Studies.
-She is the author of Unconventional Politics: Nineteenth-Century Women Writers and U.S. Indian Policy (U Mass Press, 2016).
-She has also published essays and reviews in a number of journals and collections.
+Janet Dean writes and teaches about American literature, Native American literature, and literature of social and political protest.
+She is the author of Unconventional Politics: Nineteenth-Century Women Writers and U.S. Indian Policy (2016), as well as essays, chapters, and reviews in a number of journals and collections.
 She holds M.A., M. Phil., and Ph.D.

 Alex Perullo is currently Professor of Anthropology and African Studies at Bryant University in Rhode Island (USA) and a Visiting Professor at the CUNY Graduate Center in New York City.
 He received his Ph.D. from Indiana University, Bloomington in 2003 and, over the past decade, has worked on community arts initiatives in the United States and in East Africa.